How to Quickly Install Sitecore 9

 Hint: If during Sitecore 9 installation you run into an error like the one below, you might want to check to see if you have VS 2017 installed.

-Error Code: ERROR_SCRIPTDOM_NEEDED_FOR_SQL_PROVIDER More Information: The SQL provider cannot run because of a missing dependency.Please make sure that Microsoft SQL Server Transact-SQL ScriptDom is installed.
+More Information: The SQL provider cannot run because of a missing dependency.Please make sure that Microsoft SQL Server Transact-SQL ScriptDom is installed.

 Make sure you are using Powershell 5.1 or higher.
 If you don’t have 5.1+ installed, follow this link for more information.
+You can check your powershell version by running the following script:

 Microsoft .NET Framework 4.6.2